 - Are there potential health or safety consequences if I continue alone?

-If the answer is yes to any one question above, now is the right time to reach out and connect with someone well experienced in dementia care.
-There are a number of qualified senior living communities dedicated to Alzheimer's and dementia care.
+If the answer is yes to any one question above, now is the right time to reach out and connect with someone well-experienced in dementia care.
+There are a number of qualified senior living communities dedicated to Alzheimer’s and dementia care.
 These professional facilities can provide needed resources and support to those inquiring about the disease and various options for the caregiver.
 Caregivers seeking new care solutions for their loved one will find solace in well-trained and experienced staff members who are able to respond to the myriad of issues often experienced by family members with dementia-related concerns.

 Innovative Approaches to Care

 Caregivers will find a variety of local care options for loved ones.
-Typically good dementia care incorporates an assessment of a person's abilities, strategies for addressing behavioral and communication changes, appropriate staffing patterns, care planning and provision and an assisted living or nursing home environment that cultivates community.
+Typically good dementia care incorporates an assessment of a person’s abilities, strategies for addressing behavioral and communication changes, appropriate staffing patterns, care planning and provision, and an assisted living or nursing home environment that cultivates community.

 When evaluating the range of existing offerings, ask about new care models that may combine a therapeutically designed living environment with a person-centered approach.
 This innovative model may appeal to those whose family member or friend values individuality and autonomy within secure and structured surroundings.

-Additionally, it's important to look for trained and caring staff who provide physical care and clinical services with an emphasis on social and emotional support for their residents and families at all stages, including end of life care.
+Additionally, it’s important to look for trained and caring staff who provide physical care and clinical services with an emphasis on social and emotional support for their residents and families at all stages, including end-of-life care.

-A number of qualified communities have created home-like environments which offer the positive attributes often associated with home while allowing for a diverse set of daily activities and life celebrations that families and residents may enjoy together.
-From educational fireside chats to Alzheimer's Support Groups, a host of senior living communities today have embraced the community at large in providing expanded opportunities for residents, families and neighbors.
+A number of qualified communities have created home-like environments that offer the positive attributes often associated with home while allowing for a diverse set of daily activities and life celebrations that families and residents may enjoy together.
+From educational fireside chats to Alzheimer’s Support Groups, a host of senior living communities today have embraced the community at large in providing expanded opportunities for residents, families, and neighbors.